 - Consult with a financial or tax professional regarding rules and regulations.
 Refer to IRS Publication 550.

 U.S. Savings Bonds are subject to Federal Income Tax and free from state and local income taxes.

-When cashing in (paper) bonds, the difference between the purchase price and the cash-in value is considered report-able interest income.
+- The difference between the purchase price and redemption value of a savings bond is considered report-able interest.

 - There is no special tax rate for savings bonds.

 - Savings bond interest earned amounts should be reported as “ordinary income” on one’s Tax Return in the year the bond was redeemed or reaches final maturity, whichever occurs first.

 - Regardless of any previous tax reporting, the 1099-INT will include ALL of interest earned since the bonds issuance.